jphill01/HACSim.R/README.md

 ### Citing This Work ###

-In utilizing HACSim, please cite the following publications:
+In utilizing HACSim, the following publications may be of interest and worth citing:

 **Phillips, J.D.**, Gwiazdowski, R.A., Ashlock, D. and Hanner, R. (2015).
 An exploration of sufficient sampling effort to describe intraspecific DNA barcode haplotype diversity: examples from the ray-finned fishes (Chordata: Actinopterygii). *DNA Barcodes*, **3**: 66-73.